Snapchat safety: What parents need to know

 What data does My AI collect?

-According to the Snapchat Help Centre, users should avoid sharing confidential or sensitive information with My AI.
+According to the Snapchat’s Help Centre, users should avoid sharing confidential or sensitive information with My AI.
 Additionally, it is against the rules to ask My AI to generate harmful content such as that which promotes violence, self-harm, human trafficking or any content that goes against the Community Guidelines.

 How do I delete data from My AI?

 If your teen regularly uses My AI, it’s a good idea to get in the habit of routinely deleting their data.
 You can do this by going to their account Privacy Controls in their Settings, selecting ‘Clear Data’ and then choosing ‘Clear My AI Data.’
-Additionally, make sure you talk to your teen about what is and is not okay to share with artificial intelligence like My AI.

-What is Dreams from Snapchat?
+What are Dreams from Snapchat?

 To access the feature, swipe up on the home camera screen to open Memories and select Dreams at the top.
 You must agree to the terms presented, which states that the tool will use provided images to generate or improve Snaps.
 Additionally, “information about your face may also be used to develop machine learning models throughout this service.”

 When uploading your image, you also must agree to let others, including Snap, use your likeness to create new Dreams.
 You can customise your settings for this and delete your images at any time.
+See how here.

 What is Snapchat's minimum age?